PeptideFox

 How often should I use GHK-Cu?

 For facial skin, nightly application is standard.
-For scar work, twice-daily application for 8–12 weeks produces best results.
-Consistency matters more than frequency—regular use over months builds cumulative benefits.
+For scar work, the protocols run twice-daily across 8–12 weeks.
+Consistency matters more than frequency—the cumulative effect builds over months of regular use.
 Hair/scalp applications typically follow daily protocols, often combined with dermarolling sessions 1–2 times per week.

 Related Topics